Find out everything you need to know about the Yoshida trail before beginning your climb of Mt. Fuji

 Access the main trailhead at Fuji-Subaru Line 5th station by express bus from Tokyo, by local bus from nearby train stations, or by car.

-Express buses from Tokyo operate from Shinjuku during the climbing season and cost 2,700 yen, one way.
+Express buses from Tokyo operate from Shinjuku during the climbing season.
 Reservations are necessary.

-As this is the easiest of the Fuji trails, enjoy the ascent and descent as much as possible taking in the scenery.
+As this is the easiest trail in comparison to the other Fuji trails, enjoy the ascent and descent as much as possible taking in the scenery.
 Set a comfortable pace from the beginning, and take frequent (hourly) breaks.
 Pay attention to the path markers, especially on the descent.
 Subashiri and Yoshida share one path to the 8th station and then fork, making it easy to accidentally head down the wrong trail if you're not paying attention.
 Follow the yellow path marker for the Yoshida trail.

 Where to stay

 Taishikan is located at the 8th station, 3,100m above sea level and about two and a half hours from the summit.
 They offer each person their own premium sleeping bag and designated space.
-They also have vegetarian meals for those who don't eat meat.
-Prices start at 8,500 yen for one night with two meals.
+Prices start at 10,000 yen for one night with two meals.

 Kamaiwakan is found at the seventh station, 2,790m above sea level.
 This spot is only a couple of hours from the Yoshida 5th station.
-Prices start at 7,300 yen for a weekday space with a meal.
-Sleeping bags and pads are provided in a large, bunk-style dorm.
+Prices start at 10,000 yen for a weekday space with a meal.
+Sleeping bags and pads are provided in a bunk-bed dormitory or a private or single room.

 For additional information and alternative options, check the complete list of Fuji mountain huts .